 - Last active member ceasing participation in the Fund (NB recent LGPS Regulation changes mean that the Administering Authority has the discretion to defer taking action for up to three years, so that if the employer acquires one or more active Fund members during that period then cessation is not triggered.
-The current Fund policy is that this is left as a discretion and may or may not be applied in any given case); - The insolvency, winding up or liquidation of the Admission Body; - Any breach by the Admission Body of any of its obligations under the Agreement that they have failed to remedy to the satisfaction of the Fund; - A failure by the Admission Body to pay any sums due to the Fund within the period required by the Fund; or - The failure by the Admission Body to renew or adjust the level of the bond or indemnity, or to confirm an appropriate alternative guarantor, as required by the Fund.
+The current Fund policy is that this is left as a discretion and may or may not be applied in any given case; - The insolvency, winding up or liquidation of the Admission Body;

+- Any breach by the Admission Body of any of its obligations under the Agreement that they have failed to remedy to the satisfaction of the Fund; - A failure by the Admission Body to pay any sums due to the Fund within the period required by the Fund; or - The failure by the Admission Body to renew or adjust the level of the bond or indemnity, or to confirm an appropriate alternative guarantor, as required by the Fund.

-On cessation, the Administering Authority will instruct the Fund actuary to carry out a cessation valuation to determine whether there is any deficit or surplus.
-Where there is a deficit, payment of this amount in full would normally be sought from the Admission Body; where there is a surplus, following the LGPS (Amendment) Regulations 2018 which came into effect on 14th May 2018, this will normally result in an exit credit payment to the Admission Body (unless a risk-sharing arrangement has been put in place - see Note (i) above).
-Any exit credit will be paid to the Admission Body within three months of the cessation date (or another date agreed between the Administering Authority and the Admission Body).
+On cessation, the Administering Authority will instruct the Fund actuary to carry out a cessation valuation (as per the table in 3.3 above) to determine whether there is any deficit or surplus.
+Where there is a deficit, payment of this amount in full would normally be sought from the Admission Body; where there is a surplus, following the LGPS (Amendment) Regulations 2018 which came into effect on 14 May 2018, this will normally result in an exit credit payment to the Admission Body (unless a risk-sharing arrangement has been put in place - see note (i) above).
+If a risk-sharing agreement has been put in place (please see note (i) above) no cessation debt or ecit credit may be payable, depending on the terms of the agreement.
+Exit credits will only be payable in line with the 2018 regulations as amended from time to time (NB amendments may apply retrospectively).